Hackdotslash/T03-Dev.ino/README.md

 For integrating video call

 ### EmailJs
-For seding emails to paients and doctors
+For sending emails to paients and doctors